 Once upon a time, nearly a decade ago, local artist Sue Lucksted invited a few artists over to work together, resulting in friendships that have stood the test of time.
 After Lucksted passed, those remaining continued to work together, and one day, they decided to share their work with the rest of us!

-This show will mainly exhibit three different artists; Kathryn Lenihan‘s ceramics, paintings, and mixed two dimensional work; Mary Crow Clevenger‘s paintings in acrylic and dreamcatchers; and Carol Macomber‘s cyanotype prints and photograms.
-One piece of Sue Luckstead’s will be included as a way of honoring her legacy and bringing them together.
-Mary will include her dream catchers and Kathryn’s husband, Peter Wait, will include mobiles made with stones and old drift wood.
+This show mainly exhibited three different artists; Kathryn Lenihan‘s ceramics, paintings, and mixed two dimensional work; Mary Crow Clevenger‘s paintings in acrylic and dreamcatchers; and Carol Macomber‘s cyanotype prints and photograms.
+One piece of Sue Luckstead’s was included as a way of honoring her legacy and bringing the artists together.
+Mary also includes her dream catchers and Kathryn’s husband, Peter Wait, showed his mobiles made with stones and old drift wood.

-Kathryn Lenihan: My work in this show is mostly ceramic, and follows a theme of gifts from the earth.
-I use low fire and micaeous clay finished with slips and some glaze.
-I will also have a mix of 2D pieces including work in oil, colored pencil and mixed media.
+Kathryn Lenihan: My work in this show was mostly ceramic, and followed a theme of gifts from the earth.
+I used low fire and micaeous clay finished with slips and some glaze.
+I also had a mix of 2D pieces including work in oil, colored pencil and mixed media.

-Mary Crow Clevenger: For my part of this show there are two components.
-It will include my paintings, both watercolor and acrylic.
-The second component will include dream catchers.
+Mary Crow Clevenger: For my part of this show there were two components.
+It included my paintings, both watercolor and acrylic.
+The second component included dream catchers.
 I am very connected to nature and enjoy being outdoors.
 My paintings are mostly landscapes and still lifes.
 Creating dream catchers and painting lets me open myself to the beauty, harmony, stillness and even the darker events surrounding us in nature.
 My art lets me connect to all my relations and gives me a sense of wholeness.

 After retiring in 2001, I was able to devote more time to painting.
 In addition to being self taught, I studied with Pat Weaver (watercolor) and Bonnie Prouty (acrylics) at the Hill Country Arts Foundation in Ingram, TX.
 After moving to New Mexico I studied locally with Sue Lucksted at her ‘open studio’ for approximately four years.
 Sue’s ‘open studio’ is where I met Kathryn Lenihan & Carol Macomber, both practicing artists.
 They have shared many art ideas and techniques with me and we continue to meet weekly to “do our art.”